rmcwhae/russellmcwhae.ca/content/journal/human-triggered-avalanches.md

 ![Looking down the summit ridge post-release.
 Note the chunks of snow to the left of the skier.](cirque_south_ridge.jpeg)_Looking down the summit ridge post-release.
 Note the chunks of snow to the left of the skier._

-With the majority of snow flushed out of the no-longer-suspect gully, we opted to continue attempting our objective, which we completed without further incident. ([More photos from the day](https://russellmcwhae.ca/photos/Cirque-Peak-North-Couloir-February-2019).)
+With the majority of snow flushed out of the no-longer-suspect gully, we opted to continue attempting our objective, which we completed without further incident.
 There is a bolted rappel near the summit which we used to rappel on two 40 m half-ropes.
 The rappel isn’t strictly necessary as the North Couloir is relatively low-angle, though it makes descending the upper rocky section more palatable.

 ---